-Other challenges with food safety are that some activities that ensure food safety are being duplicated in various institutions and this does not allow for effective co-ordination and allow for effective co-ordination and acquiring through the food chain evaluation through the food chain.
+Other challenges with food safety are that some activities that ensure food safety are being duplicated in various institutions and this does not allow for effective co-ordination and evaluation through the food chain.

 The Food Research Institute of the Council for Scientific and Industrial Research in conjunction with other governmental agencies over a period of time has undertaken activities to create awareness to address some of these challenges.
 These have been in the form of training programmes on food hygiene, good manufacturing practices and HACCP.